-17. FEES
+16. FEES

-- a) The Participants providing official support in the form of pure cover shall charge a premium holding fee on the un-drawn portion of the official support during the premium holding period, as follows: - 1) For the first six months of the holding period: zero basis points per annum. - 2) For the second six months of the holding period: 12.5 basis points per annum. - 3) For the third six months of the holding period: 25 basis points per annum. - b) The Participants providing official support in the form of direct credit/ financing shall charge the following fees: - 1) Arrangement / Structuring fee: 25 basis points on the disbursed amount payable at the time of each disbursement. - 2) Commitment and premium holding fee: 20 basis points per annum on the un-drawn portion of the officially supported export credit to be disbursed, during the premium holding period, payable in arrears. - 3) Administration fee: five basis points per annum on the amount of official support outstanding payable in arrears.
-Alternatively, the Participants may elect to have this fee payable as an upfront fee, on the amount disbursed, at the time of each disbursement pursuant to the provisions of Article 12 b) above.
+- a) Subject to the limits of the premium holding period, the Participants providing official support in the form of pure cover shall charge a premium holding fee on the un-drawn portion of the official support during the premium holding period, as follows: - 1) For the first six months of the holding period: zero basis points per annum. - 2) For the second six months of the holding period: 12.5 basis points per annum. - 3) For the third and final six months of the holding period: 25 basis points per annum. - b) The Participants providing official support in the form of direct credit / financing shall charge the following fees: - 1) Arrangement / Structuring fee: 25 basis points on the disbursed amount payable at the time of each disbursement. - 2) Commitment and premium holding fee: 20 basis points per annum on the un-drawn portion of the officially supported export credit to be disbursed, during the premium holding period, payable in arrears. - 3) Administration fee: five basis points per annum on the amount of official support outstanding payable in arrears.
+Alternatively, the Participants may elect to have this fee payable as an up-front fee, on the amount disbursed, at the time of each disbursement pursuant to the provisions of Article 11 b) above.

-18. CO-FINANCING
+17. CO-FINANCING

-Notwithstanding Articles 15 and 17 above, in a co-financing where official support is provided by way of direct credit and pure cover, and where pure cover represents at least 35% of the officially supported amount, the Participant providing direct credit shall apply the same financial terms and conditions, including fees, as those provided by the financial institution under pure cover, to generate an all-in cost equivalence between the pure cover provider and the direct lender.
-In such circumstances, the Participant providing such support shall report the financial terms and conditions supported, including fees, in accordance with the reporting form set out in Appendix V.
+Notwithstanding Articles 14 and 16 above, in a co-financing where official support is provided by way of direct credit and pure cover, and where pure cover represents at least 35% of the officially supported amount, the Participant providing direct credit shall apply the same financial terms and conditions, including fees, as those provided by the financial institution under pure cover, to generate an all-in cost equivalence between the pure cover provider and the direct lender.
+In such circumstances, the Participant providing such support shall report the financial terms and conditions supported, including fees, in accordance with the reporting form set out in Appendix IV.